 IBERDROLA AS A DRIVER OF EMPLOYMENT

 Iberdrola is ready to be one of those vectors of employment and sustainable growth.
 The company closed Fiscal year 2020 with record investments of €9,246 million (+13 %), helping to revive the economy and employment.
-It maintains its forecast of hiring 5,000 new professionals throughout 2020, with almost 20,000 new hires by 2025.
+Within its goal of reaching nearly 20,000 new hires by 2025, more than 3,700 have been made this year.

 Ignacio Galán, chairman of Iberdrola group